PubGentleman/RoommateSwipe/replit.md

   - "Request Sent!" notification when liking a group
   - Group creators can remove existing members
   - Any member can leave a group (with confirmation)
+- **Group Limits (Free Plan):**
+  - Users can only create 1 group maximum
+  - Users can only join 1 group maximum (excluding groups they created)
+  - Upgrade prompt shown when limits are reached
+  - Limits enforced on both group creation and join requests
 - Property exploration and search
 - Saved properties functionality